 If you feel the hysteria setting in, get off your butt, leave your iPhone at your desk, and take a walk somewhere peaceful—and preferably green.
 According to this study, volunteers who walked through a green space (say, a park or forest) entered a more meditative state than those who walked through busy streets.
-The University of Washington also found that taking a walk in a park or being outside in nature helps conquer mental fatigue and even boosts your brain activity.
+The University of Washington's Green Cities: Good Health project also found that taking a walk in a park or being outside in nature helps conquer mental fatigue and even boosts your brain activity.

 The first thing most of us want to do when we’re feeling stressed is to drown our anxiety in something doughy, fried, or both.
 Stress-eating is a real term, after all.
 Instead of reaching for your go-to comfort food, replace those saturated fats with good fats, like you’d find in an avocado or an egg.
 The connection between the gut and brain is huge—it’s called the gut-brain axis—and lots of interesting data supports the idea that the gut is a major mediator of the stress response.
 Instead of giving into your gut, try one of these healthy snacks or carb-curbing tricks.

-This technique is rooted in Eastern Medicine, and draw from the Naam Yoga technique.
+This technique is rooted in Eastern Medicine, and drawn from the Naam Yoga technique.
 Basically, you can “reset” yourself by applying pressure to a point on your middle finger, between your second and third knuckles and near where your finger and hand meet.
-Doing so supposedly activates a nerve that loosens up the area around your hear.
+Doing so supposedly activates a nerve that loosens up the area around your heart.
 You can read more about it here.